paronax/hyde/about.md

 I'm currently focusing on 3 topics :
 * Electricy prices prevision using a fundamental approach.
 I aim to model next 5 years supply and demand equilibriums for the french electricity market
 * Hydraulic stocks optimization.
 * Computer science.
 The above two topics require extensive computations.
-Therefore i do write a lot of code and try evangelize my fellow researcher to HPC.
+Therefore i do write a lot of code and try evangelize my fellow researchers to HPC.

 ## Former students